Different typologies of interventions can be categorised:

 Globalisation of the food system, combined with subsidies (especially prior to 1980s) and the growth in cheap processed food and meat, have contributed to food-health problems.
 This has been linked to the rise in obesity across regions (see Chapter 7).
 How these factors have impacted the environment is less understood.

-There is a role for government policy with regard to food retail incentives, but this need to be placed in the context of wider socio-economic and behavioural influences.
+There is a role for government policy with regard to food retail incentives, but this needs to be placed in the context of wider socio-economic and behavioural influences.
 A good example of this is the concept of “food deserts”, where a prevalence of outlets selling processed foods and a lack of healthy food may contribute to obesity levels in poorer areas of cities – though evidence for this phenomenon is mixed.

 Some government standards have been introduced, such as the UK 2014 Plan for Public Procurement, focusing on healthy, nutritional and responsibly sourced food with an emphasis on seasonal fruit and vegetables.